-- Hit the beach!
+- Hit the beach:

-- Rent a Motorbike and tour the island
+- Rent a Motorbike and tour the island:

 For 4-5$ you can rent a motorbike for the day and tour around the island.
-There is some hiking as well for those seeking more active things to do that simply lay at the beach.
+There is some hiking as well for those seeking more active things to do rather than simply lay at the beach.
 Approximately 50% of the island is covered by a National Park, which is home to the highly endangered Cat Ba Langur.

-- Hospital Cave
+- The Hospital Cave:

-There are many impressive caves on Cat Ba Island, but the most interesting has to be the underground bomb proof hospital and hideout which was used during the American War as a safe house for VietCong leaders.
+There are many impressive caves on Cat Ba Island, but the most interesting has to be the underground bomb proof hospital and hideout which was used during the American War as a safe house for Viet Cong leaders.
 Built in 1963, the cave was in use as a hospital up until 1975 and today, you can hire a guide to show you around its 17 rooms, including operating theatre and a natural cavern that was used as a cinema and even had a swimming pool!
 The cave is about 10km from Cat Ba Town and a guide will cost you around 15000 VND.

-- Cannon Fort
+- Cannon Fort:

 Built as a naval defence in 1942, Cannon Fort is the place to go for the best views of Lan Ha Bay.
-There's a well signposted path that leads walkers up 177 metres to a look out point, which is about a 30 minute uphill struggle.
+There's a well-signposted path that leads walkers up 177 metres to a look out point, which is about a 30-minute uphill struggle.
 Views of old bunkers and helicopter landing stations along the way, as well as incredible views of Cat Ba island, the limestone cliffs and Lan Ha Bay are well worth the climb.

-- Spend time on the bay
+- Spend time on the bay:

 Where to next?

-Vietnam Backpackers' newest and very popular trip, the Buffalo Run (you can read our article about the trip here!) is a great, very good value for money way to explore the coast of Vietnam from Hanoi to Hoi An.
-Along the way experience you'll incredible national parks, such as Cuc Phuong and Phong Na, visit the world’s biggest cave, discover exquisite hidden beaches, learn about the history of the Ho Chi Minh Trail, swim in waterfalls, visit historic tunnels from the Vietnam-American War and much more.
+Vietnam Backpackers' newest and very popular trip, the Buffalo Run is a great good value for money way to explore the coast of Vietnam from Hanoi to Hoi An.
+Along the way, you'll experience incredible national parks, such as Cuc Phuong and Phong Na, home to the world’s biggest cave.
+Discover exquisite hidden beaches, learn about the history of the Ho Chi Minh Trail, swim in waterfalls, visit historic tunnels from the Vietnam-American War and much more.